 Brian Kennedy survived a childhood on the infamous Falls Road, West Belfast at the height of its hellish history against all the odds to carve an extraordinary career in Music.
-In his own words he says, "I shouldn't have become a singer really, given where and how my life started, but my voice had other plans and saved me in the end."
-That Voice changed the course of his whole life forever.
+In his own words he says,“It’s a miracle that I survived my childhood and became a singer really, given where and how my life started, but somehow my voice had other plans and saved me in the end."
+That voice set him on a course that changed his life forever.

-From harmonising with ambulances as a child to finally overcoming stage fright, his gradual ascent was nothing short of miraculous.
-He busked on the dangerous streets of his hometown whatever the political weather until a sudden escape to London when only 18 saw him surviving in the only way he knew how.
+From harmonising with ambulance sirens as a child to finally overcoming stage fright, his gradual ascent was nothing short of miraculous.
+He busked on the dangerous streets of his hometown whatever the political climate until a sudden escape to London when only 18 saw him surviving in the only way he knew how.
 He sang unaccompanied in the underground stations and outside the Dominion Theatre, sometimes literally in order to eat and until he finally saved up enough money for a guitar.
 He lived in various illegal squats before eventually being discovered by the now legendary Svengali Simon Fuller- [Pop Idol, Annie Lennox, The Spice Girls.]

 His work with Van Morrison has been well documented.
-The Belfast Legend invited Brian to a rehearsal one day that resulted in him being featured as guest lead singer on the now unforgettable ‘Blues & Soul Revue’.
-Courtesy of Van’s continuing mentoring and generosity, Brian ended up sharing Vocal duties on stages across the globe over a six-year period with Morrison and a breathtaking cast of some of the greatest artists in history: Joni Mitchell, Bob Dylan, Ray Charles and John Lee Hooker to name but a few.
-Madison Square Gardens was a far cry from the Falls Road.
-That unique Irish Voice can be heard harmonising and answering Van on five of his major hit albums.
-As if that wasn't impressive enough, you might be less familiar with Brian’s impromptu performances with Stevie Wonder at Ronnie Scotts in London.
-Incredibly and proudly he is one of only a few to have also sung with the late legendary Jeff Buckley at Sin É in New York
+The Belfast Legend invited Brian to a rehearsal one day that resulted in him being featured as guest lead singer on the now unforgettable ‘Blues & Soul Revue’ tour.
+Thanks to Van’s continuing mentoring and generosity, Brian found himself sharing vocal duties on stages across the globe over a six-year period with Morrison and a breathtaking cast of some of the greatest artists in history: Joni Mitchell, Bob Dylan, Ray Charles and John Lee Hooker to name but a few.
+Madison Square Garden in New York is a far cry from the Falls Road.
+His unique Irish voice can be heard harmonising and answering Van on five of his major hit albums inlcuding 'A Night In San Francisco' and 'Days Like This'.

 Throughout the relentless touring with Van Morrison, Brian somehow managed to maintain a stream of chart-making albums.
 ‘A Better Man’ (1996) and ‘Now That I Know What I Want’ (1999), both went platinum at No.1 and earned him the awards of Irish Best Male Artist and Irish Best Male Album, as did the highly acclaimed ‘Homebird’ (2006) and cover album ‘Interpretations’ (2008).